c4spar/deno-cliffy/packages/command/README.md

 ### Common option types: boolean, number and string

 Each option can have multiple required and optional values.
-Required values are declared using angle brackets and optional values with square brackets.
-Each value can take a type and an action: `<name:type:action>`
+Required values are declared using angle brackets `<>` and optional values with square brackets `[]`.
+Types are declared after the argument name separated by colon `<name:type>`.

-There are three pre defined option types: `boolean`, `number` and `string`.
+There are three pre defined types: `boolean`, `number` and `string`.
 An `boolean` value can be one of: `true`, `false`, `1` or `0`, a `number` can be any nummeric value and a `string` can be any value.

-Type and action are both optional.
-The type defaults to `boolean` and the action to the type specific action.
-Action are used for shell completion and will be more explained in the [autocompletion](#autocompletion) section.
+Argument and types are both optional.
+If no argument is given the option is interpreted as boolean without a value.
+If an argument is given without a type, the type defaults to `string`.

 ```typescript
 #!/usr/bin/env -S deno run